 Return Relative to Current Share Price

-IMO, MPLX, NR, PAA, and REGI can be thought of as valuation peers to CLNE, in the sense that they are in the Energy sector and have a similar price forecast based on DCF valuation.
+UGP, GMLP, KMI, PNRG, and RES can be thought of as valuation peers to CLNE, in the sense that they are in the Energy sector and have a similar price forecast based on DCF valuation.

 Shares of Clean Energy Fuels (NASDAQ: CLNE) were up as much as 21.6% in trading on Thursday as the boom in renewable energy stocks continues.
 There wasn't any specific news out about Clean Energy Fuels today, but the market is up big and renewable energy stocks are surging across the board.
 On the policy front, companies like Clean Energy Fuels should see a benefit from a focus on cleaner energy.

 What happened Shares of Clean Energy Fuels (NASDAQ: CLNE) popped 72.7% in December, according to data provided by S&P Global Market Intelligence, after Congress passed some helpful renewable energy subsidies.

 Shares of Plug Power rose 19% in premarket trade after reaching a deal for SK Group to make a $1.5 billion strategic investment and form a joint venture company in South Korea.
 The investment will represent a roughly 10% stake in Plug Power, a hydrogen fuel cell maker.